An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Conclusions

 \section{Conclusions}

-In this paper, we give the first linear programming relaxation for general $(p,q)$-FGC, and obtained an $O(\log n)$ approximation by an independent randomized rounding of this relaxation.
-Obtaining an $f(p,q)$-approximation algorithm for $(p,q)$-FGC for some function $f(\cdot,\cdot)$ remains open.
-It remains an open question whether the integrality gap of our LP relaxation can be bounded as $f(p,q)$, or even by a universal constant.
+In this paper, we give a new linear programming relaxation for $\pqfgc$ and obtain a randomized $O(\log n)$-approximation algorithm by independent rounding.
+An immediate open question is whether this algorithm can be derandomized.
+Recall that our algorithm and its analysis follow the template for the randomized $O(\log n)$-approximation algorithm for $\capkecss$, due to Chakrabarty, Chekuri, Khanna, and Korula \cite{CCKK15}.
+Only recently, Bansal, Cheriyan, Khanna, and Simmons \cite{BCKS25} were able to obtain a different deterministic $O(\log k)$-approximation algorithm for $\capkecss$ by using an LP-based deterministic constant-factor approximation algorithm for the CoverSmallCuts problem; however, since the edge capacities arising in our LP depend on the cut, we are currently unable to adapt their ideas to our setting.

+A central question is whether $\pqfgc$ can be approximated within factors independent of the size of the graph (i.e., $n$).
+Another question is whether the integrality gap of our LP relaxation can be bounded by a function that depends only on $p$ and $q$, or even by a universal constant?
+The integrality gap of our LP is lower bounded by the integrality gap of the covering LP arising in the augmentation version of the problem.
+Here, the augmentation version refers to a special case of $\pqfgc$ where the set $F_0$ comprising the zero-cost edges already forms a feasible $(p,q-1)$-$\fgc$ solution.
+The ``vulnerable'' cuts $R$ that need to be strengthened satisfy $|\delta_{F_0}(R) \cap \safe| < p$ and $|\delta_{F_0}(R)| = p+q-1$.
+Note that the knapsack cover inequalities for the augmentation LP are standard covering constraints, since there is no qualitative distinction between safe and unsafe edges in the augmentation problem.

 In the context of network design, a standard and powerful technique is iterative rounding, first introduced by Jain for survivable network design \cite{Jain01}.
 There are two main obstacles to using this approach in our linear program.
 First, the demand function does not satisfy skew submodularity or other properties that enable uncrossing.
-Recall that while we can solve the LP efficiently, it relies on checking all near-minimum cuts $R$ and $O(m)$ edge sets $J$ for each.
-Second, iterative rounding is typically applicable for covering and packing LPs with uniform coefficients for each variable; in our constraints, the coefficients of variables depend on the set $J$.
+Although the LP can be solved efficiently, it requires checking all near-minimum cuts $R$ and $O(m)$ edge sets $J$ for each $R$.
+Second, iterative rounding is typically applicable to covering and packing LPs with uniform coefficients for each variable; in our constraints, the coefficients of the variables depend on the choice of $J$.

 \paragraph{Acknowledgement} The authors thank Joseph Cheriyan for discussions on the topic that were the main inspiration for this work.